Luminiferous aether: Electromagnetism

+In 1887–1889, Heinrich Hertz experimentally demonstrated the electric magnetic waves are identical to light waves.
+This unification of electromagnetic wave and optics indicated that there was a single luminiferous aether instead of many different kinds of aether media.

-The apparent need for a propagation medium for such Hertzian waves can be seen by the fact that they consist of orthogonal electric (E) and magnetic (B or H) waves.
+The apparent need for a propagation medium for such Hertzian waves (later called radio waves) can be seen by the fact that they consist of orthogonal electric (E) and magnetic (B or H) waves.
 The E waves consist of undulating dipolar electric fields, and all such dipoles appeared to require separated and opposite electric charges.
 Electric charge is an inextricable property of matter, so it appeared that some form of matter was required to provide the alternating current that would seem to have to exist at any point along the propagation path of the wave.
 Propagation of waves in a true vacuum would imply the existence of electric fields without associated electric charge, or of electric charge without associated matter.
 Albeit compatible with Maxwell's equations, electromagnetic induction of electric fields could not be demonstrated in vacuum, because all methods of detecting electric fields required electrically charged matter.

 In addition, Maxwell's equations required that all electromagnetic waves in vacuum propagate at a fixed speed, c.
 As this can only occur in one reference frame in Newtonian physics (see Galilean relativity), the aether was hypothesized as the absolute and unique frame of reference in which Maxwell's equations hold.
 That is, the aether must be "still" universally, otherwise c would vary along with any variations that might occur in its supportive medium.
 Maxwell himself proposed several mechanical models of aether based on wheels and gears, and George Francis FitzGerald even constructed a working model of one of them.
 These models had to agree with the fact that the electromagnetic waves are transverse but never longitudinal.